The Count to Shabuot ~ A Fresh Look

 The answer begins to unfold when we follow the pattern established in the first seven Sabbaths, weeks described as whole and complete.
 Rather than abandoning this pattern, the Hebrew text appears to extend it, preserving the integrity of these complete units of time.
 The simple fact that these rules are present, defining only weeks complete, rules out the idea that the months and weeks of Scripture functioned like our modern solar calendar, with weeks that cycle without interruption.
 Instead, it points to a system in which time was carefully structured, where weeks were distinct and measurable units, and yet, where certain days, such as New Moon Days and Transition Days, stood outside the regular weekly cycle altogether.
 And if this is so, then the entire framework by which the count to Shabuot has been traditionally understood must be reconsidered, not as a continuous sequence of days, but as a deliberate and ordered progression of complete Sabbaths, preserved exactly as defined by the Creator from the beginning.

-What emerges is not a contradiction, but a continuation.
+What emerges is not a rehash or contradiction, but a continuation.

 The Discovery of an Additional Count